sfeister/twang/README.md

 And the following additional dependencies:
 * fluid-soundfont-gs (or any "Soundfont" for playback of MIDI)

-The adafruit-gpio and gpiozero Python libraries enables us to measure digital inputs on the Raspberry Pi: useful for noticing the fast change in signal from a phototransistor when the laser beam is blocked, and also useful for noticing when a button is pressed.
+The rpi.gpio and gpiozero Python libraries enables us to measure digital inputs on the Raspberry Pi: useful for noticing the fast change in signal from a phototransistor when the laser beam is blocked, and also useful for noticing when a button is pressed.
 The pygame Python library lets us generate MIDI signals representing musical notes.
 These MIDI signals are processed by JACK and fluidsynth (a 'software synthesizer').
 Together, these enable low-latency audio mixing of the sounds of "plucked" harp strings on our external speakers.

 These dependencies, and a few others, can be installed onto your Raspberry Pi (Raspbian Jessie) as follows: